jackhalltipping/ZTD_Game/readme.txt

 Have fun surviving in ZTD47!

-To run this program, simply execute csci205_final_project.jar from the dist directory.
+To run this program, simply execute csci205_final_project.jar from the dist directory in the command line after executing "module load ffmpeg/0.10.16".
 Your working directory must be dist for proper resource handling.